HoiHman/Simfeeback-STL-feet/Software.md

 1. [How to flash the Arduino](https://github.com/SimFeedback/SimFeedback-AC-Servo/wiki/FAQ#flashing-the-arduino)

 > **WICHTIG / IMPORTANT**
-Since we have no centering through search and get alarms its necessary that the actuators are "in" Step on every corner and then they will roll down if you are not sure if they are complete in.
+Since we have no centering through search and get alarms its necessary that the actuators are complete down.
+Step on every corner and then they will roll down if you are not sure if they are.

 ***